-The Regional District of Mount Waddington (RDMW) has drafted an Interim Solid Waste Management Plan
+The Regional District of Mount Waddington (RDMW) has prepared an Interim Solid Waste Management Plan

 7 MLRC is the cornerstone of the RDMW's waste management system-providing: